 What is the Fixed and Variable Rate Car Allowance?

-The Fixed and Variable Rate (FAVR) car allowance is a way to reimburse employees who use their own vehicles for work purposes.
+The Fixed and Variable Rate (FAVR) car allowance is a method devised to reimburse employees who utilize their personal vehicles for work-related tasks.

 Understanding Fixed and Variable Payments